Nooney27/Control-Theory/README.md

 ### Theory of Pole Placement:

-Pole placement is a control technique used to design a feedback controller for a linear time-invariant (LTI) system to achieve specific performance and stability characteristics.
+Pole placement is a control technique used to design a state-feedback controller for a linear time-invariant (LTI) system to achieve specific performance and stability characteristics.
 The goal is to determine appropriate feedback gains in order to place the closed-loop poles of the system at desired locations in the complex plane.
 The placement of poles directly affects the system's transient response and stability.

 ***Closed-loop poles:***
 The poles of the closed-loop system are the eigenvalues of the matrix Acl, which is obtained by subtracting the product of the state matrix A and the feedback gain matrix K from the original state matrix A.